astronomer/docs/astro/install-gcp.md

 - Your preferred cluster installation region.
 See the supported region lists for [GCP](resource-reference-gcp.md#supported-regions).
 - Optional.
 Your preferred worker instance type for your first cluster.
 See [GCP cluster configurations](resource-reference-gcp.md#supported-cluster-configurations).
 - Optional.
-Your VNet peering requirements for [GCP](install-gcp#vpc-peering-with-astronomer).
+Your VPC peering requirements for [GCP](install-gcp#vpc-peering-with-astronomer).
 - The email address of your first Astro user.

 If you haven't provided this information to Astronomer support, contact your Astronomer representative.